 All blue-veined cheeses have certain characteristics that unite them as a family, but there are great differences in texture, taste, and appearance among the world's great blues.
 They range from sweet, creamy, mild varieties to very assertive and crumbly ones.
 The color also varies from pale to deep burnt orange, and in some cases, the blue veins hardly show up at all, leaving only a distinctive flavor.
 It's best to try several varieties and decide which is best suited to your tastes and their desired usage.

 Are blue-veined cheeses good for cooking?

 Many of them make excellent cooking cheeses, as they bring bold flavor to sauces, dips, soups, and fillings for pasta, meat, and vegetables.
 For example, try Danish Blue with yogurt, lemon juice, and olive oil for a wonderful salad dressing.
 Melted Roquefort and caramelized onions can transform a simple steak, and blue cheeses can also create a surprising new flavor profile for macaroni & cheese, cheeseburgers, and all sorts of casseroles.

 Can you eat blue cheese if you're allergic to penicillin?

 The main culture used to make blue cheese blue, Penicillium roqueforti, is the same culture that produces penicillin.
 However, the enzymes present in the cheese break down the penicillin and render it neutral, thereby making it quite safe.
 However, for the same reason, if you are taking penicillin, you should avoid eating blue cheese for the prescription's duration or it might make your medicine ineffective.

-Click here to see our selection of blue-veined, and other cheeses.
+Click here to see our selection of cheeses.